BuildFarBox/FarBox-Doc/docs/4 Advanced  API/1 template system.markdown

 After cloned, the information set to your site is a `template_key`.

-When the designer of the orignal site update the package,  all the users of this package will get the newest template resources automatically.
+When the designer of the original site update the package,  all the users of this package will get the newest template resources automatically.

 #### Just Clone (clone mode)

-Different to `package mode`, if you cloned from A site, even A site changeed its template files, nothing will happen to you site.
+Different to `package mode`, if you cloned from A site, even A site changed its template files, nothing will happen to you site.

 ## Template API

 ### Template Preview

-Assume a temlate has a template_key=`xxxxxxxxxxxxx`, and your site domain is `www.domain.com`; then visiting the url `http://www.domain.com/?template_key=xxxxxxxxxxx` to preview the template on your site.
+Assume a template has a template_key=`xxxxxxxxxxxxx`, and your site domain is `www.domain.com`; then visiting the url `http://www.domain.com/?template_key=xxxxxxxxxxx` to preview the template on your site.

 **Notice: the visitor who can preview a template must be the owner of a site.**